itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

     filterHelp("lowFilter")

-For user-defined GUI-Elements from plugIns use the similar function widgetHelp().
+For user-defined GUI-Elements from plugIns use the function widgetHelp().

 Tutorials